panoptesDev/panoptis-program-library/themis/README.md

 panoptis config set --url http://api.testnet.panoptis.org
 ```

-Create a keypair and airdrop it some SAFE:
+Create a keypair and airdrop it some PANO:

 ```bash
 panoptis-keygen new --no-passphrase